holaplex/.github/profile/README.md

 Kick off your Hub journey with these ready-to-use project templates designed to help you learn and experiment with the Holaplex Hub API.

-- [Hub Starter](https://github.com/holaplex/hub-starter) - A beginner-friendly application using Hub, featuring a basic minting page to help you get started.
+- [Hub Starter Mint](https://github.com/holaplex/hub-starter-mint) - A beginner-friendly application using Hub, featuring a basic minting page to help you get started.

    Showcases:
     - Custodial wallet per user